 It is recommended that HRQoL, as a patient reported outcome, be assessed by patients themselves (self-report).
 The use of proxies, such as caregivers or family, should be avoided where possible.
 However, the use of proxies for the measurement of HRQoL is unavoidable in some cases, e.g. cognitively impaired patients, small children.
 Sometimes patients are too ill to complete HRQoL questionnaires.
 Recording this as missing data would potentially bias the results.
 Using proxy judges may be an option to this.
 However, evaluators should be aware that the correspondence between patient and proxy response to HRQoL measures varies depending on the domain assessed and the choice of the proxy.
-A review of empirical studies concluded that proxy responses on more observable domains, such as physical functioning and cognition, are generally more highly correlated with responses from patients, whereas proxies tend to overestimate patients' functional limitations (proxies tend to overestimate patient dysfunction relative to the patients themselves).
-Medical professionals may be inclined to focus on the limitations a particular functional impairment presents, whereas patients may emphasise the possibilities still left to them.
-43 f http://www.euroqol.org/eq-5d/eq-5d-products/eq-5d-3l-translations/alternative-modes.html only if the patient cannot contribute him/herself.
-There might be scope for proxy judgements of HRQoL if the reason for patients not contributing is ill health and the judgements are relatively simple.
+A review of empirical studies concluded that proxy responses on more observable domains, such as physical functioning and cognition, are generally more highly correlated with responses from patients, whereas proxies tend to overestimate patients' functional limitations (proxies tend to overestimate patient dysfunction relative to the patients themselves).1 Medical professionals may be inclined to focus on the limitations a particular functional impairment presents, whereas patients may emphasise the possibilities still left to them.4

+Because of the demonstrated lack of agreement between patients-reported and proxy-reported HRQoL, proxy valuation is generally discouraged and accepted only if the patient cannot contribute him/herself.3 There might be scope for proxy judgements of HRQoL if the reason for patients not contributing is ill health and the judgements are relatively simple.
 For instance, it might be acceptable to let proxies fill out a simple generic utility instrument and subsequently assign public utility values to these health states if patients are not able to fill out the descriptive questionnaire themselves.
 It is less evident to assume that a multidimensional HRQoL questionnaire, where items are to be valued on a VAS reflecting patient's feelings, filled out by a proxy is valid and hence useful for REA.
 By using public utility values for the health states, the influence of differences in subjective perceptions about HRQoL between the proxy and the patient is limited to potential differences in the health state descriptions.
 Because the proxy judges do not value the health state of the patients but only describe the patients' health state, differences in preferences do not influence the judgements.
 In principle, it is recommended not to use proxy data if important differences between patient and proxy assessment are possible.